BattletechModders/RogueTech/CustomAmmoCategories/ReadMe.txt

   "HasShells": true/false, if defined determinate has shots shrapnel effect or not.
 If defined can't be overriden by ammo or mode.
                             Shells count is effective ProjectilesPerShot for this weapon/ammo/mode.
                             Damage per shell - full damage per projectile / ProjectilesPerShot Only for missiles, ballistic and gauss effects.
-Should not be used with AoE.
 							NOTE!
 If ImprovedBallistic is false HasShells considered as false too no matter real value.
   "ShellsRadius": 90, determines if shells will have spreading.
 Works same way as SpreadRange.
 Per weapon value will be used if HasShells is true for this weapon.
   "MinShellsDistance": 30, Minimum distance missile have to fly before explode.
 Min value 30.